dpranke/typ/README.rst

 - --debugger improvements:

-  - make it skip the initial breakpoint
+  - make it skip the initial breakpoint?
-  - make it play nicely w/ TestCase.check()
+  - make it play nicely w/ TestCase.check()?

-- Support testing javascript, c++/gtest-style binaries.
+- Support testing javascript, java, c++/gtest-style binaries?
-- Support for test sharding in addition to parallel execution (so that run-webkit-tests can re-use as much of the code as possible.
+- Support for test sharding in addition to parallel execution (so that run-webkit-tests can re-use as much of the code as possible)?
 - Support for non-unittest runtest invocation (for run-webkit-tests, other harnesses?)